talaafahad/Sdaia_capstone_project/README.md

 are disabled in `conftest.py` so results are deterministic whether or not real keys are present.

-The tests worth knowing about lock in findings that were discovered by running the system, not by reasoning about it:
+Coverage includes, among the full suite:

-- The VAT Implementing Regulations do **not** contain `375,000` — the hallucination trap stays closed.
+- The VAT Implementing Regulations do **not** contain `375,000` — a citation of that document for the figure is not possible.
-- The corpus still contains the literal `exceed SAR 375,000`, justifying the strict greater-than boundary.
+- The corpus contains the literal `exceed SAR 375,000`, matching the strict greater-than boundary used in the threshold comparison.
-- A rate-limited audit reads as a system failure, never as a finding.
+- A rate-limited audit is reported as a system failure, never as a finding.
 - `evilbalady.gov.sa`, `balady.gov.sa.attacker.com` and
   `https://balady.gov.sa@evil.com/` are all rejected by the allowlist.
-- Passage windowing finds phrases buried deep in real 162k-character documents, and separately, in real 183k-character Balady/momah service-directory pages.
+- Passage windowing correctly isolates the relevant section of documents up to 180,000 characters long.
-- `additional_context` items can never appear in accepted evidence or move `readiness_pct`, even when a case is stuffed with ten of them.
+- `additional_context` items can never appear in accepted evidence or move `readiness_pct`, even when a case includes ten of them.
-- Real non-Saudi pages (UAE, Egypt, UK) are filtered out of `additional_context` results by the code-level check alone, model switched off — including the `"Kingdom"` / `"United Kingdom"` false-positive case.
+- Non-Saudi pages (UAE, Egypt, UK) are filtered out of `additional_context` results by the code-level check alone, independent of the model.
 - The response cache never stores a 429, a timeout, or malformed JSON as if it were a successful answer.
-- A daily rate-limit rejection and a per-minute throttle are distinguished and handled differently — the former fails immediately, the latter backs off.
+- A daily rate-limit rejection and a per-minute throttle are handled differently — the former fails immediately, the latter backs off.

 ---